 Benefits of a Post-Run Beer

-Finishing a race is always a reason to celebrate, and if you’re over 21, alcohol (especially beer) can be a great way to do that.
-We all know that drinking that post-run beer will be refreshing and a perfect way to relax along with tasting great.
+Finishing a race is always a reason to celebrate, and if you’re over 21, alcohol (especially beer) in moderation can be a great way to do that.
+We all know that drinking that post-run beer will be refreshing and a perfect way to relax.
+It tastes great, too.

-Most American beers are pretty light and are about 90 percent water with about a third of the calories coming from carbs, which are helpful for runners.
+Most American beers are pretty light and are more than 90 percent water.
+About a third of the calories come from carbs, which are helpful for runners.
 One study found that beer drunk in conjunction with water was just as effective as only drinking water for rehydrating and recovering.
+This study purportedly gave rise to the Beer Runner movement, a worldwide collective of local running groups that ends each run with a toast to the study’s author. (“Responsible running and responsible drinking in the interest of science!
+To the Professor!”).
+There is even a movie about it.

-Similarly, beer contains antioxidants, which can help with recovery, as well as lowering bad cholesterol and increase good cholesterol.
+Similarly, beer contains antioxidants, which can help with recovery.
+They lower bad cholesterol and increase good cholesterol.
 Although red wine is the best for this, beer is also helpful for heart health.

 When you drink beer, you also will be imbibing multiple B vitamins, which will help with the production of red blood cells and sleep hormones as well as an overall benefit to your metabolism.